 Bilingual teachers have the opportunity to teach English to non-native speakers, teach a foreign language to English speakers, or both.

 Bilingual skills will set you apart from the competition, and give you more opportunities to get a job teaching ESL.

-Believe it or not, many language schools and institutions have a shortage of bilingual teachers, so huge demand is also one of advantages of being bilingual teacher.
+Believe it or not, many language schools and institutions have a shortage of bilingual teachers, so huge demand is also one of the advantages of being a bilingual teacher.

 Opportunity To Teach English Abroad

 Teaching certificates such as TEFL allow teachers to teach English as a foreign language to non-native speakers in the home country of the students, such as China.
 Being a bilingual teacher can make this process easier and more comfortable.
 Besides, it can give experience in another culture, which can be important for a teacher’s career.